Author: Ron Graham

 By contrast, to become one flesh with a harlot is to make a travesty of your body’s purpose, and to commit something improper in God’s eyes (1Corinthians 6:15-16).

-Same sex marriages and couplings may be condoned by civil law, but they are not permitted under God’s law.
-The Bible condemns sexual intercourse between persons of the same sex (Romans 1:25-27) so “gay marriage” though it may be approved in many minds does not have the sanction of Jesus Christ.
+Various marriages and couplings may be condoned by civil law, but they are not permitted under Biblical law.
+The Bible condemns sexual intercourse generally, but condones it specifically between one man and one woman married to each other (Genesis 2:24, Romans 1:25-27).
+Other relationships may be approved in many minds but they do not have the sanction of Jesus Christ according to the Bible.

 God Says “Flee Fornication”